 AFOI's Milk and Cookies Children's Program (1)

-Assisting Families of Inmates is a terrific Virginia-based organization which supports families of inmates.
-Their website is https://afoi.org/ and it is highly recommended that you head over there and see all that they have to offer.
-This is especially true if you live in Virginia and have a friend or loved on in prison.
+Assisting Families of Inmates is a terrific Virginia-based organization that supports families of inmates.
+Their website is https://afoi.org/, and it is highly recommended that you head over there and see all they offer.
+This is especially true if you live in Virginia and have a friend or loved one in prison.

 AFOI’s Milk and Cookies (MAC) Children’s Program is one of the best support programs for children of the incarcerated that I have ever heard of.
 According to AFOI’s website, this program includes the following services:

-Assistance to caregivers with resources that can help financial, housing, transportation, and other concerns.
+• Assistance to caregivers with resources that can help with finances, housing, transportation, and other concerns.

-Instead of telling you what I think of AFOI’s MAC program, which I think the world of by the way, I’ll just let them tell you so nothing is missed.
-The following is a direct quotation from AFOI’s website :
+Instead of telling you what I think of AFOI’s MAC program, which I think the world of, by the way, I’ll just let them tell you so nothing is missed.
+The following are direct quotes from AFOI’s website:

 “What is the Milk and Cookies (MAC) Children’s Program?

-“Having a parent in prison or jail can be a monumental trama for a child.
-Struggles to understand a lengthy separation, feelings of abandonment, unanswered questions regarding the whereabouts and safety of their parent and the lack of contact can leave permanent scars on a child.
-To further complicate matters, these children often carry the shame and stigma projected from a society that lacks understanding of the complexities of the criminal justice system.
-Understandably, these children can develop emotional and behavioral problems that lead them down a path of delinquency, and later, adult criminality.
+“Having a parent in prison or jail can be a monumental trauma for a child.
+Struggles to understand a lengthy separation, feelings of abandonment, unanswered questions regarding the whereabouts and safety of their parent, and the lack of contact can leave permanent scars on a child.
+To further complicate matters, these children often carry the shame and stigma projected from a society that does not understand the complexities of the criminal justice system.
+Understandably, these children can develop emotional and behavioral problems, leading to delinquency and adult criminality.

 Categories